Supported Projections

 print(t.accuracy) # "sub-meter"

 Helmert parameters are extracted from pyproj’s EPSG database at construction time; the actual datum shift math runs on vibeProj’s own GPU kernels (or NumPy on CPU).
-Same-datum transforms have zero overhead – the datum shift code path is bypassed entirely when no Helmert is needed.
+Same-datum transforms have zero overhead.
+Some datum pairs, such as common WGS84/NAD83 operations, are also represented by PROJ as explicit no-op operations with meter-level expected accuracy; vibeProj keeps those no-op transforms but reports them separately from same-datum sub-millimeter transforms.

 15-parameter time-dependent Helmert is also supported for sub-decimeter accuracy on modern datum pairs (e.g. ITRF to ETRS89).
 Pass an explicit epoch or let vibeProj resolve it from the source CRS coordinate epoch: